rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Add your public key

 This is where the Aruba shines!
 You need to display the public key on your laptop and copy it to the clipboard.
-From the previous example, you can use the following commands to view the public key on your computer and copy it to the Aruba:
+In the [Creating SSH Keys](#creating-ssh-keys) section we created id_custom_25519, you can use the following commands to view that public key on your computer and copy it to the Aruba:

 ```bash linenums='1' hl_lines='1'
 gnome-text-editor id_custom_25519.pub